18 Novel Facts About War and Peace

 Tolstoy would often insist that his wife Sofya sit with him while he wrote.
 She also served as her husband’s first reader, cleaning up his copy and noting changes she thought he should make.
 At Sofya’s insistence, Tolstoy axed a particularly racy scene from Pierre Bezukhov’s wedding night.
 Sofya would also copy her husband’s drafts into a more legible form for his publishers.
 As Rosamund Bartlett writes in Tolstoy: A Russian Life, her deciphering of Tolstoy’s “execrable handwriting, and then preparing a legible final draft of the manuscript was a gargantuan task.”

 Tolstoy was pleased to see “The Year 1805” in serial form.
 The story was a hit with readers, and the publishers of Russian Messenger paid him well.
 But Sofya Tolstoy urged her husband to publish the work in book form, arguing that he could earn more money and reach a wider audience.
-They led to the 1867 novel War and Peace, which was only half the final novel.
+This led to the 1867 novel War and Peace, which was only half the final novel.
 The book’s success inspired him to speed up his writing, which had begun to lag, and the complete novel was published in 1869.

 While visiting family in Moscow in 1864, Tolstoy read his relatives sections of his work in progress.
 The family was surprised to hear numerous similarities between themselves and the characters.
 In a novel with as many characters as War and Peace (559 in all), this was, perhaps, inevitable.

 It also added shades of authenticity, since some of Tolstoy’s family members, including his distant cousin Prince Sergey Volkonsky, had actually fought in the Napoleonic Wars.
-(As the name similarity might indicate, Tolstoy’s descendants inspired numerous members of the fictional Bolkonsky relatives).
+(As the name similarity might indicate, Tolstoy’s relatives inspired numerous members of the fictional Bolkonsky relatives).
 According to Bartlett, though, this was a common practice for Tolstoy.
 “Throughout his writing career, Tolstoy pillaged his family history for creative material,” she writes.

 A historical novel as long and involved as War and Peace required exhaustive research.
 Tolstoy read as many books about the Napoleonic Wars as he could.
 He also conducted interviews with veterans and visited battlefields like Borodino.
 But being one man, he didn’t have time to research everything himself.
-So he called on his father in law, Andrey Bers, who clipped old newspaper articles for Tolstoy and reminisced about his childhood in the early 1800s.
+So he called on his father-in-law, Andrey Bers, who clipped old newspaper articles for Tolstoy and reminisced about his childhood in the early 1800s.
 Tolstoy also turned to historian friends for help, carrying on lengthy correspondences and even bringing some of them to his estate of Yasnaya Polyana.
 The most important asset in Tolstoy’s research may have been Moscow’s first public libraries, which opened in the 1860s as part of the cultural awakening that swept through the city.

 War and Peace opens at a high-society soiree that introduces the reader to many of the novel’s principal characters.
 It’s an elegant beginning that took Tolstoy 15 drafts and nearly one year’s time before he was satisfied.
 A perfectionist, Tolstoy insisted on getting the introduction right before moving on.
 Thankfully for him, the rest of the novel came out at a faster pace.